goreleaser/goreleaser/www/docs/quick-start.md

 That's all it takes!

-GoReleaser will build the binaries for your app for Windows, Linux and macOS, both amd64 and i386 architectures.
+GoReleaser will build the binaries for your app for Linux and macOS, both amd64 and i386 architectures.
 You can customize that by changing the `builds` section.
 Check the [documentation](/customization/build/) for more information.

 After building the binaries, GoReleaser will create an archive for each OS/Arch pair into a separate file.